-- 1. Students need to complete the CHS External Studies Application Form and an EVET Expression of interest form.
+- 1. Students need to complete the CHS EVET Expression of interest form.
 Students should also discuss this with the Careers Adviser during the subject selection interview process. - 2.
 Complete the relevant EVET application form.
 Before accepting an application, the school assesses a student's suitability for EVET based on a student's work effort, behaviour and attendance. - 3.
-Ensure that a sufficient number of units are chosen at school in case your EVET application is unsuccessful.
+Ensure that a sufficient number of units (12) are chosen at school in case your EVET application is unsuccessful.